 - Denying a job based on an unrelated criminal offense.
 The federal Equal Employment Opportunity Commission (EEOC) bans employers from excluding candidates based on past arrests or criminal convictions, with some exceptions.
 This is unique and can change on a case-by-case basis.

 - Failure to follow pre-adverse action regulations.
 If a background check results in a decision to not hire a candidate, the employer must issue the applicant a notice, called a pre-adverse action letter.
 If you were denied a job based on a background check, but were not provided a pre-adverse action letter, it is a violation.

-Can You Say No To A Background Check?
+Can You Refuse A Background Check?

 Background checks are a common practice by employers today; in some cases they are required for employment.
 Background checks help keep workplaces safe.

 You always have the right to say no to a background check, but your potential employer also has the right to choose not to hire you because of that.

 If you are asked to fill out a background check very early in the hiring process, such as after the initial interview, you can always ask them to wait.
 Just be aware that the employer could reject this request.